Keyboard shortcuts

 Contains:

-• Guard chain coordination (CapGuard → FlowGuard → JournalCoupler)
+• Guard chain coordination (CapGuard → FlowGuard → JournalCoupler) in aura-guards

-• Multi-party protocol orchestration (consensus, anti-entropy)
+• Multi-party protocol orchestration (consensus in aura-consensus, anti-entropy in aura-anti-entropy)

 • Cross-handler coordination logic (TransportCoordinator, StorageCoordinator, etc.)